ROCm/rocDecode/docs/rocDecodeUserGuide.md

 The inputs to the API are:
 * decoder_handle: A rocdec decoder handler `rocDecDecoderHandle`.
 * reconfig_params: The user needs to specify the parameters for the changes in `RocdecReconfigureDecoderInfo`.
-The ulWidth and ulHeight used for reconfiguration cannot exceed the values set for ulMaxWidth and ulMaxHeight defined at RocDecoderCreateInfo.
+The width and height used for reconfiguration cannot exceed the values set for max_width and max_height defined at RocDecoderCreateInfo.
 If these values need to be changed, the session needs to be destroyed and recreated.

-The call to the `rocDecReconfigureDecoder()` must be called during `RocdecParserParams::pfnSequenceCallback`.
+The call to the `rocDecReconfigureDecoder()` must be called during `RocdecParserParams::pfn_sequence_callback`.

 ### 4.8 Destroying the decoder
 The user needs to call the `rocDecDestroyDecoder()` to destroy the session and free up resources.